 Stakes shall remain in place until the Project Authority (or his authorized Representative) has carried out the final inspection.
+Stakes are not required if the area along the boundary is already completely clear such as along fields and roads.

-SW4.4 Cutting Requirements
+4.4 Cutting Requirements

-It is critical to the Contractor that it must make certain that all brush, trees, dead trees and branches will be cut with power equipment and/or machinery to such a width that at all places the vista will have a clear skyline, for a total horizontal width of 6.1 metres (20 feet), lying 3.05 metres (10 feet) on each side of the boundary line.
+It is critical to the Contractor that it must make certain that all brush, trees, dead trees and berry canes will be cut with power saws or brush cutters to such a width that at all places the vista will have a clear skyline, for a total horizontal width of 6.1 metres (20 ft), lying 3.05 metres (10 ft) on each side of the boundary line.
+Including the alpine area.